lmuntaner/tech-introduction-product-people/docs/servers/project.md

 ## Using NodeJS

-To build a server using only `node` we need to require a built in library called `http`.
+To build a server using only `node` we need to require a built-in library called `http`.

 Create a folder for this server.
 In the folder create a file, for example call it `server.js`.